secretstartups/DevOps-Checklist/README.md

     - [ ] For deployment and rollback workflow
     - [ ] For edge cases
     - [ ] For Disaster Recovery
+    - [ ] ... and should, ideally, be auto-generated.
 - [ ] Infrastructure deployments and modifications are fully automated/scripted
     - [ ] Not a single thing on any cloud service you use should be manually configured, ideally even remove permissions from anyone to even have write access to your cloud service (except for key individuals for emergencies).
 There are rare exceptions to this however.
     - [ ] Do not run kubectl apply / terraform apply on your own terminal to apply changes to any environment (except briefly during testing/development)